JohnScience/rust-hackathon-2024-01-27/README.md

 Though this is a Rust hackathon, the participants are free to use any programming language they want.
 For example, this can make a lot of sense for frontend development or machine learning.
 However, you're encouraged to use Rust.
 By the way, you can also use native Rust modules in Python, JavaScript, and nearly any other programming language.

 You are expected to self-organize to solve the problems.
 And you're encouraged to keep working on the projects after the in-person phase of the first day of the hackathon is over.
-To faciliate the communication between you, you're encouraged to communicate in the respective `#<project-name>` event channel in the [Discord server of Calgary Rust](https://discord.gg/N2vzPeADzn).
+To faciliate the communication between the team members, you're encouraged to communicate in the respective `#<project-name>` event channel in the [Discord server of Calgary Rust](https://discord.gg/N2vzPeADzn).
+If you feel really motivated to complete the project and the project is big, you can also use tools like [Trello](https://trello.com/) or [ClickUp](https://app.clickup.com/) to organize the work.

 ## Problems

-**Disclaimer:** the problems can be highly unstructured and require communication with the people who submitted them.
+**Disclaimer:** the problems can be highly unstructured and require communication with the people who submitted them to clarify details.

 ### [Petrinex reports](petrinex-reports.md)